 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported and disclosed amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ materially from those estimates.
-The major estimates reflected in the Company's financial statements include, but are not limited to, the reserve for claims and claim expenses; premiums receivable, including provisions for premiums receivables to reflect expected credit losses; estimates of written and earned premiums; and fair value, including the fair value of investments.
+The major estimates reflected in the Company's financial statements include, but are not limited to, the reserve for claims and claim expenses; premiums receivable, including provisions for premiums receivables to reflect expected credit losses; estimates of written and earned premiums; fair value, including the fair value of investments; and the Company's deferred tax valuation allowance.